January 3, 2022•776 words

 But he had found a different solution to the problem.

-As I was walking my dog the next day on the north side of the street, I looked into the abandoned car lot and noticed something spectacular: plopped askew on the ground was a sign, similar to the one I saw the day before.
+As I was walking my dog the next day on the north side of the street, I looked into the abandoned car lot and noticed something peculiar: plopped askew on the ground was a sign, similar to the one I saw the day before.
 “Permit Parking” it announced.
-I looked across the street by the big red building, and sure enough, no longer was there the sign that was just there yesterday.
+I looked across the street by the big red building, and sure enough, no longer was there the sign there just yesterday.
 Someone had dug it up and thrown it across the street.

-Ha, I thought.
+Ha.
 So now what?
 If there is no sign to convey that parking requires a permit, how enforceable can it really be?
-But I thought surely whoever dug up the sign was waging a losing battle.
-There’s no way you can turn a permit-parking street into a non-permit parking street by just digging up the sign and tossing it out.
-Like, right?
+Yet I thought surely whoever dug up the sign was waging a losing battle.
+There’s no way you can turn permitted parking into a free for all by just digging up the sign and tossing it out.
+Right?

-A few days later the sign reappeared.
-And the very next day—nay, that same night—the sign was once again missing without a trace.
+A few days later the sign was reinstated, this time with bolts to the ground.
+And the very next day—nay, that same night—the sign had once again vanished without a trace.

 This must have happened a few more times, until one side finally gave in and accepted defeat.

 This whole saga was years ago.
-I drove by some few months ago to the same street, and there it was, magnificent as ever: the raggedy old pick up truck with its overflowing haul of junk appliances and metal scraps.
+I drove by some months ago to the same street, and there it was, magnificent as ever: the raggedy old pick up truck with its overflowing haul of junk appliances.
 And, no sign.
-You, me, anyone could park there, with no permit necessary.
+You, me, anyone could park there.

-I can never really say for certain if it was the old man that was the sign-murderer.
-I just assumed he had the most to lose by its presence.
+I can never really say for certain whether the old man was the sign killer.
+I just figured he had the most to lose by its presence.
 But I respected his will for survival.
 And for saying fuck you, I live here, and I’ve lived here far before this sign and its under-qualified originators ever wished for its existence.

-So it seems, that if ever a permit is required of you to perform a certain unalienable action, or to—say—live your life and be where you want to be, a viable course of action is to simply say fuck you.
-The collective force of non-compliance is immeasurably, unstoppably more powerful than the will of those maliciously designing and edging their way past your most uninfringeable boundaries.
+So it seems, if ever a permit is required of you to perform an unalienable action, a viable course of action is to simply say fuck you.
+The collective will is immeasurably, unstoppably more powerful than the will of those maliciously designing and edging their way past your most uninfringeable boundaries.
 A thousand signs have been placed before you.

 I know what the old man would do.